ekhmoi/what-appears/1_chapters/02-what-appears/07-recap.md

   - layered self-compressions.

 - **Time and story**

   - before / now / after as present appearances,
   - stories as “I am someone who…” compressions.

+- **Others**

+  - other people and animals as:
+    - patterns in your field,
+    - plus an intuition of other centres with their own inside.

 We’ve still said nothing about: